DHRI-Curriculum/NLTK_DHRI/lessons.md

 import matplotlib
 ```

 Press `Shift + Enter` to run the cell (or click `run` at the top of the page).
-Don't worry too much about what this is doing — that will be explained later in this tutorial.
-For now, we just want to make sure the packages we will need are installed.
+We just want to make sure the packages we will need are installed.

 ![commands above in a jupyter notebook cell](images/jupyter3.png)

 If nothing happens, they are installed and you are ready to move on!
-If you get an error message, either you have a typo or they are not installed.
-If it is the latter, open the `command line` and type:
+If you get an error message, check for possible typos.
+If you typed everything correctly and still got an error message, you probably don't have `nltk` and/or `matplotlib` installed.
+(As we mentioned before, both should come by default when you install `Anaconda`.
+A quick possible fix is to open your `terminal` (NOT the Jupyter Notebook file) and type:

 ```console
 $ conda install nltk -y